hartwigmedical/actin/algo/README.md

 | NOT_EVALUATED   | The evaluation of the inclusion or exclusion criterion is skipped and can be assumed to be irrelevant for determining trial eligibility. |
 | NOT_IMPLEMENTED | No algo has been implemented yet for this criterion.                                                                                     |

-#### Criteria evaluation feedback / Recoverable status
+#### Recoverable status

-Every criterion algorithm also provides human-readable feedback ('messages') about its evaluation, so that a human can easily and quickly understand which evaluation has been done and why the outcome of the evaluation (`PASS`,`WARN`, `FAIL`, `UNDETERMINED` or `NOT_EVALUATED`) is as it is.

-Finally, each criterion algorithm is configured as 'recoverable' or 'unrecoverable', indicating whether the outcome of the criterion evaluation could be recovered in case of a `FAIL`.
-For example, lab values may be insufficient at moment of evaluation, but turn out to be sufficient in 2 weeks when a new lab test is done ('recoverable'), while a tumor type cannot change ('unrecoverable').
+Each criterion algorithm is configured as 'recoverable' or 'unrecoverable', indicating whether the outcome of the criterion evaluation could potentially be recovered in case of a `FAIL`.
+For example, lab values may be insufficient at the moment of evaluation, leading to `FAIL`, but may be sufficient 2 weeks later when a new lab test has been done.
+Hence, lab rules can be 'recoverable', whereas a primary tumor location cannot change and primary tumor location rules are thus 'unrecoverable'.

+#### Evaluation feedback

+Every criterion algorithm provides human-readable feedback ('messages') about its evaluation, so that a human can easily and quickly understand which evaluation has been done and why the outcome of the evaluation (`PASS`,`WARN`, `FAIL`, `UNDETERMINED` or `NOT_EVALUATED`) is as it is.

 #### Treatment eligibility